Bolivia speeds up its long goodbyes to keep down coronavirus

-LA PAZ, March 24 (Reuters) - “Visits are suspended until further notice,” says a sign on the gate to a Bolivian cemetery, the latest measure in the country’s battle to contain coronavirus.
+LA PAZ (Reuters) - “Visits are suspended until further notice,” says a sign on the gate to a Bolivian cemetery, the latest measure in the country’s battle to contain coronavirus.

 It is a move that will cause further pain for a people used to wakes attended by large contingents of mourners that can stretch to several nights.